 Chris has been a carer for his wife for over 20 years and more recently for his daughter.
 He has worked for more than 30 years in the IT business and has previously combined this with a number of volunteer roles including Special Constable & Section Officer, Secretary of Mole Valley District Sports Council, and PR Officer for the British Judo Association in Surrey.
 He currently volunteers as a Carers Ambassador for Carers UK, and as a Business Ambassador for Schools, and is working full-time for Ford Motor Co Ltd.

-Henrietta has some practical experience of caring for a family member but wants to learn more about the challenges and barriers which carers face and to help to highlight the support which is, or is not, available to them.
-She would like to help raise the profile of carers.
+Henrietta has some practical experience of caring for a family member and appreciates the challenges which carers face and the support that they need.

-Before giving up full time work many years ago she worked as an administrator for the charity MIND and since then has volunteered for organisations such as Meals on Wheels, Riding for the Disabled and Homestart and also at the local primary school.
+Before giving up full time work many years ago she worked as an administrator for the charity MIND and since then has volunteered for organisations such as Meals on Wheels, Riding for the Disabled and Homestart and her local primary school.
 She has experience in organizing community events and fundraising.
-She has the time and enthusiasm to be involved in Action for Carers Surrey and is delighted to become part of the team.
+She sits on the Surrey Young Carers Council.

 Nicola has worked in Education for most of her working life.
 Nicola is a carer for her disabled siblings and has now taken on a greater role with this as her parents are retiring.
 Nicola also cares for other relatives who suffer with mental health issues..